Diversity and Inclusion

 Our firmwide Diversity Committee strives to ensure that diversity and inclusion are a consistent consideration in all facets of the firm, from its leadership and management practices to its human resources and financial decisions.
 These principles are woven into the fabric of our firm, and are the threads that help further tie us to our clients and the communities we serve.

-Within the firm, the committee builds a diverse workforce and fosters an inclusive culture that encourages a fulfilling professional experience for all of our attorneys and staff.
+Within the firm, the committee builds a diverse workforce and fosters an inclusive culture that encourages a fulfilling professional experience for all of our lawyers and staff.
 We have employee resource groups for women lawyers; lesbian, gay, bisexual, and transgender employees and allies; lawyers of color; working parents; veterans; and lawyers with disabilities.

 It also is engaged in several recruiting programs, from fellowships that grant full-tuition scholarships to clerkships that are split between our firm and a participating corporate legal department.
 Additionally, we recruit diverse first-year law students to receive targeted mentoring, career development opportunities as Leadership Council on Legal Diversity Scholars.
 Learn more about these efforts in the Law Student Diversity Initiatives section to follow.